priyeshshukla/graph_nets_ids576/README.md

  few steps as possible and it also helps make the output of intermediate steps more interpretable.

- There's no need for a separate evaluate dataset because the inputs are never repeated, so the training loss is the measure of performance on graphs from the input distribution.

- We also evaluate how well the models generalize to graphs which are up to twice as large as those on which it was trained.
+ Evaluate of how well the models generalize to graphs is also done which are up to twice as large as those on which it was trained.
 The loss is computed only on the final processing step.

  Variables with the suffix _tr are training parameters, and variables with the suffix _ge are test/generalization parameters.

- After around 2000-5000 training iterations the model reaches near-perfect performance on graphs with between 8-16 nodes.
+ After around 3000-5000 training iterations the model reaches near-perfect performance on graphs with between 8-16 nodes.